jorgemanrubia/impersonator/README.md

 Impersonator.impersonate(:add, :divide) { Calculator.new }
 ```

-* At record time, `Calculator` will be instantiated and their methods invoked normally, recording the returned values (and yielded values if any).
+* At record time, `Calculator` will be instantiated and their methods normally invoked, recording the returned values (and yielded values if any).
 * At replay time, `Calculator` won't be instantiated.
 Instead, a double object will be generated on the fly that will replay the recorded values.

 ```ruby